nyggus/easycheck/README.rst

 Example 1: Use checkit in code
 ------------------------------

 The basic aim of checkit is to provide you with quick-to-use, simple and readable assertion-like functions to make sure that particular conditions you are interested in are met.
 They are assert-like because what you do is indeed similar to what assert expressions do, since the functions: (i) check a condition, (ii) do nothing when it's met, but (iii) raise an exception when it is not.
-However, checkit differs from assertions in one significant functionality: Unlike when using the `assert` expression, you can raise any error you want.
+However, checkit differs from assertions in one significant functionality: Unlike when using the :code:`assert` expression, you can raise any error you want.
 What is perhaps more important, you are not supposed to use the assert expression in code outside of testing, but you can do so with checkit assert-like functions (starting off with check_).

 Of course, checkit is to help you when Python does not handle a particular situation.
 For example, it does so when you're trying to divide a number by zero, so you need not use checkit then.
 But there is a plethora of various situations which you want to handle.